MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ne-ntddndis-_ndis_nic_switch_vport_interrupt_moderation.md

+#### - NdisNicSwitchVPortIntModUndefined

+Interrupt moderation for the VPort is not defined.

 #### - NdisNicSwitchVPortIntModAdaptive

 Interrupt moderation for the VPort is adaptive.
 This state enables the network adapter to adjust the interrupt moderation rate for the VPort based on the pattern of network traffic.

-#### - NdisNicSwitchVPortIntModHigh
+#### - NdisNicSwitchVPortIntModOff

-Interrupt moderation for the VPort is high.
+Interrupt moderation for the VPort is disabled.

 #### - NdisNicSwitchVPortIntModLow